 Why are ice bergs so varied in shape, size, colour and pattern?

-When more air was trapped a layer of what will become whiter ice is laid down, when less air is trapped, a layer of what will become bluer or darker ice is laid down.
+When more air is trapped a layer of what will become whiter ice is laid down, when less air is trapped, a layer of what will become bluer or darker ice is laid down.
 Add to this the effect of the weight of deep burial and longer times of compression of glacial ice before it reaches the sea to become icebergs and we get ice bergs formed in a range of blue shades through to white, often striated showing when snow fell in larger or smaller quantities and warmer or colder conditions.
 These layers will have originally been horizontal or nearly so.

-Are icebergs safe?The vast majority of the time icebergs just sit there doing their own thing which consists mainly of bobbing about in the sea or, or maybe resting on the sea bed melting slowly.
+The vast majority of the time icebergs just sit there doing their own thing which consists mainly of bobbing about in the sea or, or maybe resting on the sea bed melting slowly.

-November 2007 the tourist cruise ship M/V Explorer was holed and subsequently sank by an iceberg in the Bransfield Strait Antarctica, the time taken from incurring the damage to sinking was about 15 hours, the ship sank in around 1,500m (4,920 feet) of water.
+November 2007 the tourist cruise ship M/V Explorer was holed and subsequently sank by an iceberg in the Bransfield Strait, Antarctica, the time taken from incurring the damage to sinking was about 15 hours, the ship sank in around 1,500m (4,920 feet) of water.
 Fortunately, by luck rather than design, there was no loss of life and all passengers and crew were rescued.